DETROIT: a history of firsts and lasts. .:. The End is the Beginning…

 Photos x Carleton Gholz

 We will be sore if any of the Slum rumors prove to be true, but at least those that were at St. Andrew’s on this epic Detroit summer night can say we experienced one last session of the roots of Detroit Hip Hop.
 And Jay Electronica can say he got the co-sign any real Hip Hop artist can hope for – the Detroit nod.
-Grace the St. Andrew’s stage with the Detroit cadre like this, and keep up?
+Grace the St. Andrew’s stage with a Detroit cadre like this, and keep up?
 You know you got that swing.

 + Real Detroit Weekly‘s cover story + exclusive interview with Jay Electronica and Mike Chav